 Children receive a warm and friendly welcome to the pre-school.
 They enjoy a wide range of well-resourced activities that support and promote their continued learning and effectively meet their needs.
 The planned activities cover the seven areas of learning.
-Staff plan very well, taking into account each child's interests and age and stage of development.
-This good planning, along with quality teaching, means that children continue to develop skills and attributes needed for future learning.
+Staff plan very well, taking into account each child's interests, age and stage of development.
+This good planning, along with quality teaching, means that children continue to develop skills and attributes needed to support their future learning.
 The pre-school is well organised so that children can make good choices to support their interests and play.
-For instance, children enjoy using the wide range of resources in the art area.
+For instance, children enjoy using the wide range of resources in the role play area.
+They spend time dressing up and decorating their castle with bunting that they have made in the craft area.
 This supports them to develop their imagination and creativity.
+However, there is room to develop opportunities to extend children's understanding of a range of cultures and religions and the wider world.

 Children enjoy leading their own play and taking part in activities, which are guided by adults.
 Staff interactions with children are strong.
 They talk to children and consistently use open-ended questioning to extend their communication and language.
-Staff skilfully support children to develop their imaginative skills through spontaneous role play.
-For example, a group of children enjoyed talking to staff and making up stories while they built a castle with large construction blocks in the outdoor area.
+Staff skilfully support children to develop their literary skills by reading stories with them.
+For example, a group of children enjoy sitting with staff looking at their favourite books and talking about the pictures.
 These quality interactions engage children in sustained play and support them to develop their social and communication skills.
-Children have free access throughout the session to a garden area, which supports them to make choices and direct their own learning.
-They clearly enjoy using the wide range of resources, which cover the seven areas of learning.
-Staff encourage the children to make good use of this space and have developed a separate planting area where children can grow and pick their own vegetables.
+Outside, children benefit from a range of resources, which cover the seven areas of learning.
+They have access to a garden and woodland area.
+Staff plan for this well and encourage children to make good use of this space.
+They provide opportunities for children to explore the outdoors through a range of activities, such as bug hunts and making mud faces on trees.
+Staff have developed a separate planting area where children can grow and pick their own vegetables.

 Staff know children extremely well because they take time to meet them and their parents.
 Staff gather information from parents and children as they settle in.
-Children's learning journals show good observations linked to the areas of learning.
+Children's learning journals show good quality observations linked to the areas of learning.
 Staff use these observations to track children's progress effectively and highlight areas where children could benefit from additional support.
-Timely interventions ensure that all needs are appropriately met and that children develop the skills and attributes needed to support their move on to school.
-Assessments are precise and robust and next steps are used to inform planning.
+Staff ensure that timely interventions are in place to support all children, including those who speak English as an additional language, to develop skills and attributes needed to support their move to school.
+Assessments are precise, robust and next steps in learning inform planning.
 This ensures that children's needs are met and supports them to make sustained progress over time.